How to Navigate the Experience of Miscarriage, Stillbirth, or Infertility

 Facing the Storm: Devastation in Loss

 Let me take you back a few years.
 Heather and I got married in August of 2017.
 By April of 2018, we announced the happy news of pregnancy to the world.
+I was so excited to be a dad.
 Not long after, Heather started bleeding.
 We went to the doctor, heard the heartbeat, and were told everything was okay.
 Just weeks later, we learned of our first miscarriage.
 It was devastating.
-I remember calling my mom on the way home from that doctor appointment.
+I remember a phone call to my mom on the way home from that doctor appointment.
 When she answered, I couldn’t utter a word as I choked back tears—a rare occurrence for a stoic like me.

 At times, it just didn’t feel real; then, at others, it was emptiness.
 Although I don’t think that experience tested me as much as my wife, we saw a lot of tender mercies (be sure to watch for these).
 Literally, our two-year-old niece and nephew said the most angelic and wise words to us.
 Little Jace simply and casually stated, “Your baby was sick!”
 What simple words, but they felt so right.
 I truly believe he had insight we didn’t.
 Shortly after, we had a visit from Gwen, my two-year-old niece.
 When we explained what happened, she was sad for just a moment.
 Then she looked at me with a smile and said, “It’s okay, you’ll have another!”
 As I think about these experiences, tears come to my eyes.

 The second miscarriage we experienced was an easier “process,” but it taught us how difficult these losses can be if you don’t share them with others.
 No one knew my wife was pregnant.
-Let others share the burden—it lightens the load.
+Let others share the burden.
+There’s a reason that support groups exist—sharing the burden lightens the load and protects your mental health.

 When Faith Falters and Morale Crumbles

 After two losses and learning we were pregnant again, we knew we needed a miracle.
 Right from the beginning, we spread the news far and wide.
 We asked everyone we met to pray for us.
 There were hundreds of people praying on our behalf.
-I knew our faith was about to pay off.
+I knew our faith was about to pay off with a healthy pregnancy.

 But then it didn’t.